Elevate Carmel nonprofit to oversee Finkam mayoral transition, inaugural activities

 A nonprofit has been formed to oversee the transition into office for Carmel Mayor-elect Sue Finkam and manage inaugural activities.

 Elevate Carmel, Inc. will be led by Laura Campbell, an outgoing Carmel City Council member and Sue Finkam for Mayor campaign co-chair, and Kory Wood, partner at Ascent Strategic and general consultant to Finkam’s mayoral campaign.
 Lisa Brandt has been named the nonprofit’s executive director.
+Craig Dunn will serve on the board of directors for the non-profit.

 “Our goal with the transition is to find opportunities for service enhancement, process improvement, cost reduction and increased transparency to better serve our amazing community,” Finkam stated.
 “By recruiting a diverse and talented group of subject-matter experts to lead our transition efforts, we will lay a strong foundation to build an administration that will accelerate and elevate Carmel’s success for years to come.”

-Brad Rateike of BAR Communications will handle communications for the nonprofit, and Marty Obst of MO Strategies is an advisor and fundraising consultant.
+Brad Rateike of BAR Communications will handle communications for the nonprofit, Marilee Springer from Faegre Drinker Biddle & Reath will provide legal counsel, and Marty Obst of MO Strategies is an advisor and fundraising consultant.

 Two committees will help guide the transition process and plan inaugural events.
 They are: